Wenxin-Jiang/wenxin-jiang.github.io/_pages/publications.md

 ---

 ## Refereed Conference/Journal Publications
+1. *ConfuGuard: Using Metadata to Detect Active and Stealthy Package Confusion Attacks Accurately and at Scale*.
+ **Jiang**, Çakar, Lysenko, and Davis.
+ Proceedings of the 48th International Conference on Software Engineering (ICSE) 2026.
+ <a href="https://arxiv.org/abs/2502.20528"><i class="fas fa-file-pdf"></i></a>

+1. *“I see models being a whole other thing”: an empirical study of pre-trained model naming conventions and a tool for enhancing naming consistency*.
+ **Jiang**, Kim, Cheung, Koo, Thiruvathukal, and Davis.
+ Empirical Software Engineering (EMSE) 2025.
+ <a href="https://link.springer.com/content/pdf/10.1007/s10664-025-10711-4.pdf"><i class="fas fa-file-pdf"></i></a>

 1. *PeaTMOSS: A Dataset and Initial Analysis of Pre-Trained Models in Open-Source Software*.
  **Jiang**, Yasmin, Jones, Synovic, Kuo, Bielanski, Tian, Thiruvathukal, and Davis.
  Proceedings of the 21th International Conference on Mining Software Repositories (MSR) 2024.